 How Much Does Puppy’s First Year Cost?

-The financial commitment in a puppy’s first year, with veterinarian visits, spaying/neutering and vaccines alone, adds up.
+The financial commitment during a puppy’s first year for health care alone, including but are not limited to, spaying/neutering and vaccines adds up.
 And that’s not taking into consideration any illnesses or accidents your puppy may have along the way.
 But the expenses don’t stop here.

-There’s the additional cost of collars, leashes, poop bags, puppy training, chew toys, bedding, toys, and for those pets that require it, coats, sweaters and yes, even booties, the list goes on.
-And not to be forgotten, the ongoing cost of feeding your pet.
+There’s the additional ongoing expense of food, puppy training, collars, leashes, poop bags, chew toys, bedding, toys, and for those dogs that require it, coats, sweaters and yes, even booties, the list goes on.

 So just how much does a puppy’s first year cost?

 This is the first in my series, “The Cost of Pet Ownership”.
 And because my puppy just turned one, I am going to discuss the average cost of my “Puppy’s First Year”.

 Of course, just like anything, the fees and costs associated with raising a puppy are variable.
 Factors include, but are not limited to, the size of your puppy, your choice of products/brands, and the specific needs of your puppy.
 Some products, such as medications, puppy food, crate sizes, even protective clothing, are based on the weight/size of your puppy and will be more or less expensive.
 You may decided that not all products and services I discuss are relatable to your puppy.
 Mentioned here are what I personally believe provided for my puppy in during her first year of puppyhood.

 I’m starting off with my puppy’s basic veterinarian fees for wellness exams, spaying and vaccines during the first year.

 Puppy Exams, Vaccines & Spay Surgery